pbinkley/rcb-manual/sections/14-conclusion.md

 or 664 pages of typescript at 300 words to the page.

-Moreover, it is possible that a&nbsp;{%- include columnbreak.html canvas=358 col=2 -%}&nbsp;scholar might wish to make more than one copy by the devices that are primarily applied to the production of a single copy.
+Moreover, it is possible that a {% include columnbreak.html canvas=358 col=2 %} scholar might wish to make more than one copy by the devices that are primarily applied to the production of a single copy.
 The zone of edition size above the unique copy and up to the edition of fifty is very